Characterization of a Far-Infrared Kinetic Inductance Detector Prototype for PRIMA: Introduction

 In these equations $\eta_\mathrm{opt}$ is the optical efficiency of the lens and absorber, such that the power absorbed in the detector is $P_\mathrm{abs} = \eta_\mathrm{opt} P_\mathrm{inc}$.
 The quantity $\eta_\mathrm{pb}$ is the pair-breaking efficiency, defined as the fraction of the photon energy that breaks Cooper pairs, and $V$ is the inductor volume.
 We adopt the common empirical description of the quasiparticle lifetime: $\tau_\mathrm{qp} = \tau_\mathrm{max} (1 + n_\mathrm{qp}/n^*)^{-1}$, where $n_\mathrm{qp}$ is the quasiparticle number density at the given optical load, and $\tau_\mathrm{max}$ and $n^*$ are constants determined by the film properties.

 In Equation \ref{eq:AB_def}, $P_0$ is constant with incident power and $R_0$ depends on the optical loading only through the parameter $S_2(\omega)$, which depends on the quasiparticle energy distribution.
 We estimate that $S_2(\omega)$ varies by only $\approx 10$ Hz, we see at low optical loading the PSD is dominated by a power law component consistent with two-level system (TLS) noise\cite{Gao2008TLSmodel}, while at high optical loading the white photon noise dominates.
-The white noise component rolls off with a knee frequency of $\approx0.4-1$ kHz, which is well below the $\approx100$ kHz resonator ring-down frequency ($f_\mathrm{ring} = f_r/2Q_r$), or the $\approx50$ kHz roll-off due to the warm electronics filter, and we attribute this knee to the quasiparticle lifetime.
-We fit the resonator contribution to the measured PSD at $f > 10$ Hz using:
+The white noise component rolls off with a knee frequency of $\approx 100$ kHz resonator ring-down frequency ($f_\mathrm{ring} = f_r/2Q_r$), or the $\approx 2\%$.
+In Figure \ref{fig:nep_spectrum} we show the NEP spectrum measured under the lowest optical loading ($P_\mathrm{abs} = 0.0086$ aW) as a function of sample frequency, calculated from Equation \ref{eq:nep_def} with $\tau_\mathrm{qp} = 415$~$\mu$s.

-where $A$ represents the amplitude of the $1/f$ term, which we find is well described by an $f^{-0.25}$ power law, and $B$ is the white noise term.
-We find evidence for a second white noise component in excess of the electronics noise, and account for this with the second term in Equation \ref{eq:sxx_form}.
-Typical values here are $C = 1 \times 10^{-17}$ Hz$^{-1}$, and $\tau_\mathrm{c} = 40$ $\mu$s (corresponding to a knee frequency $f_c = 4$ kHz).
-The bottom panel of Figure \ref{fig:optical_noise} shows the fitted white noise amplitude ($B$), the $1/f$ noise amplitude at 10 Hz ($A \times 10^{-0.25}$), and $\tau_\mathrm{qp}$.
-At incident power levels above 1 aW there is sufficient photon noise to obtain a fit to $\tau_\mathrm{qp}$, and we estimate $\tau_\mathrm{qp}$ decreases from 400 $\mu$s at 1.1 aW to 148 $\mu$s at 332 aW.

-The frequency response to optical power may be used to provide an additional constraint on the quasiparticle lifetime.
-With the assumption that the changing slope $dx / dP_\mathrm{inc}$ seen in Figure \ref{fig:reso_shift_optical} is due primarily to the change in $\tau_\mathrm{qp}$, we expect that the two quantities are proportional.
-Making use of Equation \ref{eq:resp_exp}, we may express this as $\tau_\mathrm{qp} \propto [1 + P_\mathrm{inc}/P_0]^{-1/2}$.
-Normalizing this equation to the absolute value of $\tau_\mathrm{qp} = 148$ $\mu$s at $P_\mathrm{inc} = 332$ aW measured from fitting the PSD roll-off, and adopting $P_0 = 35.5$ aW from the analysis of the data in Figure \ref{fig:reso_shift_optical}, we construct a model for $\tau_\mathrm{qp}$ as a function of $P_\mathrm{inc}$.
-This is shown as the green curve in Figure \ref{fig:optical_noise} (bottom).
-We find that this model is consistent with the values of $\tau_\mathrm{qp}$ estimated by fitting the PSD roll-off, and indicates that $\tau_\mathrm{qp}$ saturates at $400-500$ $\mu$s as the optical load drops below 1 aW.